No. 14 Squadron RAF: Second World War (1939–1945)

-On 17 August 1942, 14 Squadron was withdrawn from operations to convert to the Martin Marauder, the first RAF Squadron to operate this American bomber.
+On 17 August 1942, No. 14 Squadron was withdrawn from operations to convert to the Martin Marauder, the first RAF Squadron to operate the American bomber.
 The squadron flew its first operational mission with the Marauder, a maritime reconnaissance mission on 26 October 1942.
-The squadron used its Marauders for long-range maritime reconnaissance missions, minelaying and anti-shipping attack with torpedoes over the Aegean.
+The squadron used its Marauders for long-range maritime reconnaissance missions, minelaying and anti-shipping attack with torpedoes over the Aegean Sea.
 The squadron's Marauders sank a tanker with torpedoes on 19 January 1943 and two more merchant ships on 21 February.
 In March 1943, it started performing anti-submarine missions and long-range maritime reconnaissance missions, finding targets to be attacked by other anti-shipping units, operating out of Blida and then Maison Blanche in Algeria.

-In May 1943 the squadron supplemented its Marauders by six ex-USAAF P-51A Mustangs on loan, which equipped an additional flight for offensive operations, but these were returned to the USAAF in July, the squadron continuing to operate the Marauder.
+In May 1943 the squadron supplemented its Marauders by six former US Army Air Force (USAAF) P-51A Mustangs on loan, which equipped an additional flight for offensive operations, but these were returned to the USAAF in July, the squadron continuing to operate the Marauder.
 It operated detachments in Italy and Sardinia, moving completely to Alghero in Sardinia in June 1944.
-In July 1944, the squadron began to operate maritime patrol operations in conjunction with the Bristol Beaufighters of 39 Squadron, with a Marauder cruising offshore and directing Beaufighters to attack any shipping spotted.
+In July 1944, the squadron began to operate maritime patrol operations in conjunction with the Bristol Beaufighters of No. 39 Squadron, with a Marauder cruising offshore and directing Beaufighters to attack any shipping spotted.
 The squadron flew its last Marauder mission on 21 September that year, leaving its equipment behind when it transferred back to the UK.

-On its return to the UK, the squadron was based at RAF Chivenor and carried out anti-submarine mission over the Western Approaches and the Bay of Biscay using Vickers Wellington Mk.XIVs.
-The squadron was again disbanded on 1 June 1945 but was reborn the same day, when 143 Squadron at Banff, equipped with the De Havilland Mosquito Mk.VI in the anti-shipping strike role, was renumbered.
-This incarnation of the squadron was short lived, being disbanded on 31 March 1946.
+The squadron operated within RAF Coastal Command from 24 October 1944.
+On its return to the UK, the squadron was based at RAF Chivenor in Devon and carried out anti-submarine mission over the Western Approaches and the Bay of Biscay using the Vickers Wellington Mk.XIV.
+The squadron was again disbanded on 1 June 1945 but was reborn the same day, when personnel from No. 143 Squadron at RAF Banff in Aberdeenshire, equipped with the de Havilland Mosquito Mk.VI in the anti-shipping strike role, were recruited.